uditgaurav/k8s-actions/experiments/disk-fill/README.md

-# Node Memory Hog Experiment
+# Disk Fill Experiment

-This experiment causes Memory exhaustion on the Kubernetes node.
-The experiment aims to verify the resiliency of applications whose replicas may be evicted on account on nodes turning unschedulable due to lack of Memory resources.
-Check <a href="https://docs.litmuschaos.io/docs/node-memory-hog/">node memory hog docs</a> for more info.
+This chaos action causes Disk Stress by filling up the Ephemeral Storage of the Pod using one of it containers.
+It forced the Pod to get Evicted if the Pod exceeds it Ephemeral Storage Limit.It tests the Ephemeral Storage Limits, to ensure those parameters are sufficient.
+Check <a href="https://docs.litmuschaos.io/docs/disk-fill/">disk fill docs</a> for more info.
 To know more and get started with chaos-actions visit <a href="https://github.com/litmuschaos/github-chaos-actions/blob/master/README.md">github-chaos-actions</a>.

+**NOTE**: Appropriate Ephemeral Storage Requests and Limits should be set for the application before running the chaos action.

 #### Sample workflow

-A Sample workflow to run node-memory-hog experiment:
+A Sample workflow to run disk-fill experiment:

-`.github/workflows/push.yml`
+`.github/workflows/main.yml`

 ```yaml
 name: CI